ekut-es/hannah/README.md

 Datasets are downloaded automatically to the datasets datafolder by default this is a subfolder of the datasets data folder.

-## Training - KWS
+## Training - Keyword Spotting

 Training is invoked by

     hannah-train

 If available the first GPU of the system will be used by default.
-Selecting another GPU is possible using the argument trainer.gpus=[number] e.g. for GPU 2 use:
+Selecting another GPU is possible using the argument trainer.`gpus=[number]` e.g. for GPU 2 use:

     hannah-train trainer.gpus=[2]

 Trained models are saved under `trained_models/<experiment_id>/<model_name>`.